TheHoneySeller/LittleDemoApp/README.md

 ta daa...

-If you are getting an error about wrong volume spesification, try:
+If you are getting an error about wrong volume specification, try:

     docker-compose down -v